gdraperi/dprobe/README.md

 - Restrict host access:
     - Do not allow containers access to hosts process namespace
     - Do not allow containers access to hosts IPC namespace
-    - Do not allow containers access to hosts UTS namespace
+    - DONE: Do not allow containers access to hosts UTS namespace
     - Do not allow containers access to hosts devices
 - Docker daemon audit:
     - Various directories and configuration